indieSoftware/Navigator/Sources/Navigator/Documentation.docc/Basics/Checkpoints.md

     navigator.dismiss()
 }
 ```
 But those are all imperative operations.
 While one can programmatically pop and dismiss their way out of a screen, that approach is problematic and tends to be fragile.
+It also assumes that the code has explicit knowledge of the application structure and navigation tree.

 One could pass bindings down the tree, but that can also be cumbersome and difficult to maintain.

 Fortunately, Navigator supports checkpoints; named points in the navigation stack to which one can easily return.